 In this review, we will be comparing Motion C10 and RC-64 III, two Passive Center Channel speakers from MartinLogan and Klipsch.
-Let's have a brief look at the main features

 of MartinLogan Motion C10 and Klipsch RC-64 III first before getting into our more